confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 4. Details of Vendor/SaaS information.

 The policy for assessing or auditing Credentials MAY demand the information about the Provenance of the Workload.
 This requries work in three areas:
-   1. Collection: the process of compiling Provenance information about the Workload during the processes that lead up to the creation of a Credential
+   1. Generation: the process of compiling Provenance information about the Workload collected during the processes that lead up to the issuance of a Credential
-   2. Conveyance: the mechanism by which Provenance is carried inside the Workload Credential and
+   2. Conveyance: the mechanism by which Provenance is carried inside the Workload Credential
-   3. Utilization: Provenance information inside the Credential to make the required decisions.
+   3. Utilization: The usage of Provenance information inside the Credential to make the required decisions or conduct auditing.

 The Workload Credential need not carry the entire Provenance of the Workload, but MAY instead contain a unique Provenance Identifier that an interested party may later use to look up the full Provenance.
 The mechanism of translating the Provenance Identifier into the full Provenance is TBD.

 #### Obtaining Workload Provenance
 The Workload Provenance can be made available in a transparent manner, which can be audited and verifiable by independent parties.